Skip to main content

 Rule 901:3-4-07 | Approval of facility layout and equipment specifications.

 No person, firm, association, organization, corporation, or government operation shall construct, install, provide, equip, or extensively alter a retail food establishment until the facility layout and equipment specifications therefore have been submitted to and approved in writing by the licensor.
-When the facility layout and equipment specifications are submitted to the licensor, they shall be acted upon within thirty calendar days after date of receipt.
+When the facility layout and equipment specifications are submitted to the licensor, the licensor shall act upon them within thirty calendar days after date of receipt.
 The facility layout and equipment specifications shall be approved by the licensor in accordance with the rules adopted pursuant to section 3717.05 of the Revised Code stating the criteria for facility layout and equipment specifications.

 Supplemental Information